Cook, Learn, and Share to Fight Hunger.

 Tips

-• Rinsing: Rinsing rice before cooking removes excess starch, resulting in fluffier grains.
+• Rinsing: Rinsing it before cooking removes excess starch, resulting in fluffier grains.

 • Water Ratio: The standard ratio is 2 cups of water for every 1 cup of rice, but adjust depending on the type of rice and desired texture.

-• Cooking Method: Rice can be cooked on the stovetop, in a rice cooker, or even in the oven.
+• Cooking Method: It can be cooked on the stovetop, in a rice cooker, or even in the oven.

-• Seasoning: Enhance the flavor of rice with salt, herbs, spices, or broths.
+• Seasoning: Enhance its flavor with salt, herbs, spices, or broths.

 • Storage: Cooked rice can be stored in the refrigerator for a few days or frozen for later use.